-I can’t seem to remember to put a French toast casserole bake in the fridge overnight; thanks to this recipe, I don’t have to anymore.
+I can’t seem to remember to put a French toast casserole in the fridge the night before; thanks to this recipe, I don’t have to.
 It’s easy, quick (compared to overnight), and made with things you probably already have in your pantry.
-Awesome for brunch or breakfast (or lunch or dinner, no judgment).
+It’s awesome for simple, elegant brunch or breakfast.
+(Or lunch.
+Or dinner.
+No judgment.)
 It doesn’t really need syrup or butter, there’s enough inside.
-If, unlike me, you are the prepared type, it tastes even better the next day so feel free to make it ahead.
+If you’re the prepared type, it tastes even better the next day so feel free to make it ahead and warm it up on day 2.

 - You can prep the pan with anything you like (butter, coconut oil, canola oil, vegetable shortening, baking spray, etc.); just use whatever you have on hand.

 - Quantities are forgiving, if you’re missing an egg, a spice, or a little milk or bread, you won’t ruin it.

-- The dairy is flexible as long as you have a decent amount of fat (I wouldn’t use all skim milk, though up to half skim is fine).
+- The dairy is flexible as long as you have a decent amount of fat (I wouldn’t use all skim milk, though up to half skim is probably fine).
 I usually use a 50:50 whole milk, heavy cream mix (so basically half and half).
-Just use what you have, it will work out.
+Just use what you have, it should work out.

 - Any kind of bread that isn’t savory will work (no onion loaf, etc.).
 We’ve used French, Italian, brioche, challah, even bagels or rolls.

 - You can add cooked, crumbled sausage or bacon to the bread mixture, just make sure it’s crispy so it doesn’t disappear.

-- You can add any nuts or fruit you like (apples are SO good), just stir them into the batter or you can add them to the top for the last 8-10 minutes of baking.
+- You can add any nuts or fruit you like (apples are SO good).

 - If you don’t have brown sugar, you can simply mix regular sugar with a tablespoon of molasses or maple sugar.

 - Don’t overcook, see the photo for what the bottom should look like (if you’re using a glass dish).
 The center should still wobble when it’s done, though a knife should come out clean.
 Remember, it’s a custard, not a cake.

 - Ovens vary, start checking at 60 minutes then every 5-7 minutes after.
 In my oven, it takes about 1:20.